Elo hell: History

 The term was coined based on the Elo rating system designed by Arpad Elo, which was initially used for chess games but began to be used in video games as well.
 It was initially used by the League of Legends community, but spread in usage to other games that used the same ranking system.
 In these games, players are ranked based on their individual and team performance.
 Likewise, due to the nature of team-based gameplay, comparatively skilled players can still suffer damage to their rating due to the poor performance of their teammates.
 At low Elo, a skilled player will likely find it easy to rise in rank, while at high Elo, the quality of players improves.
 In League of Legends, it is said to occur between the 1300 and 1500 range.

 Elo rankings have also been "abused" by players who create parties of their friends in order to "escape" Elo hell.
 This has been addressed by forcing players who are in groups to play against groups of similar size.
 Another way players have attempted to bypass Elo hell is by smurfing, or creating new accounts without a skill rating, which allows them to ascend in rank faster than they would with their original account.

 Elo hell has also been noted as existing outside of video games, such as in the matchmaking app Tinder, which also uses a variant of the Elo rating system.

 Reception

 Dom Sacco of Esports News UK claimed that Elo hell does exist in League of Legends, and that escaping it is possible, but is a "mammoth time sink".

 Examples

 The third competitive season of Overwatch introduced changes in skill rating ostensibly designed to prevent players from being stuck in Elo hell.
 However, in season five of Overwatch, in-game "toxic" behavior and community backlash only increased due to tweaks in the game's Elo algorithms, causing the game's competitive mode to become "depressing".

 From Year 7 Season 4 (Operation Solar Raid) onwards, Ubisoft implemented a new Ranked/Competitive play system into their game Rainbow Six Siege, named Ranked 2.0.
 This system split rating into two values, MMR and RP (Rank Points).
 MMR was implemented as an invisible value of matchmaking skill whereas RP was a visual representation of skill.
-This, however, is considered the downfall of Ranked play in Rainbow Six Siege by many players as the disparity between MMR and RP caused players to get higher or lower level opponents than their skill, often to the extreme such as a player in the lowest rank encountering one in the second highest rank and vice versa.
-This can put players in Elo hell or get them "Rank-locked" as they cannot progress due to overly skilled opponents.